 Joe was Wrong

-Joe Walsh sang "everybody's so different, I haven't changed".
-I think he was probably wrong on both counts.
 It's easy and disturbing to see other people change but it's hard to look in the mirror and see something different (except maybe gray hair).